Active Record Calculations

 async_minimum(column_name)

-Same as #minimum but perform the query asynchronously and returns an ActiveRecord::Promise.
+Same as minimum, but performs the query asynchronously and returns an ActiveRecord::Promise.

 πŸ“ Source code